Asheville Holiday Markets and Events – 2022

 Check everyone off your list with these local holiday markets in Asheville.
 It’s the perfect way to shop locally and support our makers, bakers, farmers and fellow citizens.

-The Big Crafty is an amazing event held semi-annually in downtown Asheville that features local artists and makers.
+The Big Crafty is an amazing event held semi-annually in downtown Asheville at Harrah’s Cherokee Center.
+It features local artists and makers.
 It’s such a fun way to feel a part of the community and support the local creatives (many of which are women!)

-One of my favorite Asheville farmers markets gets a holiday makeover each year!
 The Holiday Bazaar hosted by the North Asheville Tailgate Market is such a great way to get in the spirit and be a part of the community.
-Shop handmade goods, local product and Christmas craft.
+Shop handmade goods, local products and Christmas crafts at this holiday-theme farmers market.

 Below is a list of fun holiday activities in Asheville for the whole family.
-You’ll find everything from a Dickens-themed festival, a visit with the one and only Santa, a showing of A Christmas Story and a ride on a magical trolley.
+You’ll find everything from a visits with Santa, a showing of A Christmas Story and a ride on a magical trolley.

 Don’t miss Santa at The Biltmore Estate!
 This event is also known as “Santa at the Bandstand.”
 He’ll be greeting kids of all ages in the months of November and December.
 It’s the perfect opportunity to experience the magic of Christmas at the Biltmore with your younger ones.